 - The request is broadly stated and encompasses all or substantially all of a large category of records and the request is without sufficient specificity to allow the custodian reasonably to prepare or gather records within the three-day period;

 - A broadly stated request encompasses all or substantially all of a large category of records and the City group(s) cannot gather the records within the three-day period;

-- The City group(s) needs to devote all or substantially all of its resources to meet the records request deadline that is either unique or not expected to recur more than once per month;
+- The City group(s) needs to devote all or substantially all of its resources to meet the records request deadline that is either unique or not expected to recur more than once per month; and/or

 - A request involves such a large volume of records that the custodian cannot reasonably prepare or gather the records within the three-day period without substantially interfering with the custodian's obligation to perform his or her other public service responsibilities.